Audio

 But that won’t stop Morbid Angel from making the playlist.
 No way.
 Cause when you’re the backing track to any Angela dance sequence, you’re in.

 Well, I shouldn’t say that, cause that song from Part 3 is absolutely atrocious and will never grace this playlist.
-I’m not even sure what the producers where thinking with that one.
+I’m not even sure what the producers were thinking with that one.
 Was that the only song they could actually get the rights to play?
-Was it on some generic, royalty free CD they had lying around the editing bay?
+Was it on some generic, royalty free CD they just had lying around the editing bay?
 Had they never seen the other 2 Night of the Demons films?
 It’s almost laughable how at odds it is with the other 2 Angela tracks.

 Then, there’s still the matter of the dance from the remake to consider, which despite my hesitance, has a couple compelling things going for it: